-The City of Bunbury has a Code of Conduct and Statement of Business Ethics to prevent misconduct, corruption and fraud.
+The City of Bunbury has two Codes of Conduct and a Statement of Business Ethics to prevent misconduct, corruption and fraud.

 Code of Conduct for Council Members, Committee Members and Candidates